tobimori/paywallr/README.md

 ### VRM (e.g. Mittelhessen, Echo Online, Allgemeine Zeitung)

 The CMS of the Verlagsgruppe Rhein-Main encrypts the article afterwards.
-They use a solution of the company LaterPay, whose encryption can be prevented by removing the configuration keys from LaterPay.
+They use a solution of the company LaterPay, whose encryption can be prevented by removing the configuration key used by LaterPay.

 ### DuMont (e.g. Kölner Stadtanzeiger & Mitteldeutsche Zeitung)